Now on view

 Jesse Harrod has an MFA in Fibers & Material Studies from the School of The Art Institute of Chicago and a BFA from the Nova Scotia College of Art and Design University.
 Currently, they are the Head of Fibers & Material Studies at the Tyler School of Art in Philadelphia.
 Their solo exhibitions include “LowRopes Course” at NurtureArt in Brooklyn, “ToxicShock and Hotdog” at Vox Populi in Philadelphia, and the forthcoming exhibition“OnStage” at the Leslie Lohman Project Space in NYC.
 Harrod’s work has been exhibited in numerous group exhibitions throughout the United States.
 These include “Repairand Mending” at Fleisher Olman Gallery in Philadelphia,“InPractice: Material Deviance” at the Sculpture Center in New York, the traveling exhibition “QueerThreads: Crafting Identity and Community,” “Flagging” at Socrates Park in NYC, and“HapticTactics” at the Leslie Lohman Museum of Gay and Lesbian Art.
 They have attended numerous residencies internationally, including the Banff Art Center, McDowell Artist Colony, the Textile Center Residency in Iceland, the Fire Island Artist Residency, and The Museum of Art and Design Artist Residency in New York.

-This project’s installation in Los Angeles is supported, in part, by the Pasadena Art Alliance and the Department of Cultural Affairs, City of Los Angeles.
+This project’s installation in Los Angeles is supported, in part, by the Pasadena Art Alliance, the Department of Cultural Affairs, City of Los Angeles, and the Andy Warhol Foundation for the Visual Arts.